 Ultimately, a bit of perspective is always necessary when making a distinction between the safety of DV and EV SSL Certificates.
 You would expect all the financial institutions, enterprises, and e-commerce giants to employ an Extended Validation SSL Certificate on their websites.
 The volume of traffic and daily transactions on these platforms could be in the range of hundreds of thousands if not millions.
 Your spending amount on such websites could be extremely high.

-On the other hand, if a blogger you’ve followed for years, launches a new online course, and uses Sectigo Domain Validation SSL Certificates to sell it, you can go and buy it without hesitation.
+On the other hand, if a blogger you’ve followed for years, launches a new online course, and uses a free Domain Validation SSL Certificate, you can go and buy it without hesitation.
 The same applies to small businesses and membership websites.
 A Domain Validation SSL Certificate is still miles better than nothing.
 It just requires more investigation on your part, in order for you to remain on the safe side.